UE5 - Misc

 • Connect the output of the subtract node to the A input of the divide node

-• Connect the output of the “Virtual Falloff” parameter node to the B input of the divide node
+• Connect the output of the “RVT Falloff” parameter node to the B input of the divide node

 • Clamp the values